rubyforgood/mutual-aid/ORIENTATION.md

     * Some feature for feedback, vouching, and accountability
     * People can make clear their boundaries wrt what they can offer and limits
     * Option to participate without a profile (maybe everyone gets a "profile" even if it's not visible -- or visible only to admins?)
-    * Option to participate without a password/login (maybe use basic contact ID (email, phone number)?) (maybe everyone gets an "User" ?)
+    * Option to participate without a password/login (maybe use basic contact ID (email, phone number)?) (maybe everyone gets a "User" ?)
 * Asks
     * Should be simple, humane, dignified
     * Option to request a dispatcher or some sort of facilitation